Compositional Phoneme Approximation for L1-Grounded L2 Pronunciation Training: Acknowledgments

 \section{Acknowledgments}

-The views expressed in this work are solely those of the authors and do not reflect the views of any corporate entity.
-This research was conducted independently and is not related to DaYoung Hong’s affiliation with Amazon in any capacity.
+This work was conducted independently of the authors’ past or present institutional affiliations and without external funding.
 We thank Professor Jieun Song of Korea Advanced Institute of Science and Technology~(KAIST) and Professor Ho Young Lee of Seoul National University for invaluable consultation and guidance in linguistics.